 Key Context Function [Menu] A main screen Navigates (cycles) between the three main screens: Logging, Search and Options Menu.
 Dialog window Automatically moves the cursor to either the OK or Cancel button, saving keystrokes.
 Note that it does not actually activate the function that is attached to the button.
 The [Select] key does this.
 [Select] Button Activates the function attached to the button.
 Check box Toggles the state of the check box.
 Input filed Cycles through the set of pre-defined values if the input field has a set of pre-defined values.
 Recording on the Logging Screen Toggles (start/stop) live real-time monitoring of a recording in progress Recording on the Search Screen.
 Starts replay.
 Same as pressing the [▶] key. [▲] Recording list Moves the screen cursor to the recording before the current one.
 Dialogs Moves the screen cursor to the previous GUI control or button. [▼] Recording list Moves the screen cursor to the recording after the current one.
-Dialogs Moves the screen cursor to the next GUI control or button. [▶] Recording on the Search Screen.
+Dialogs Moves the screen cursor to the next GUI control or button. [ • ] Recording on the Search Screen.
 Starts re-play.
 Active re-paly.
-Pauses re-play. [) Active re-play.
+Pauses re-play. [ ) ] Active re-play.
 Fast forwards.
 Recording on the Search Screen.
-Shows the next group of 1000 recordings that are younger (start time) than the group already on the display. [▶▶] Active re-play.
+Shows the next group of 1000 recordings that are younger (start time) than the group already on the display. [ • ] Active re-play.
 Double speed fast forward.
 [4] Active re-play.
 Rewinds.
 Recording on the Search Screen.
 Shows the next group of 1000 recordings that are older (start time) than the group already on the display. [■] Active re-play.
 Stops re-play.

 A main screen Locks the user interface and logs out the current user.
 [0] to [9] Entry field Inputs the digit specified on the key. [] Entry field Inputs .
 Recording on the Logging or Search Screen.
-Tags or un-tags the recording. [#] Input field Not used.
+Tags or un-tags the recording. [#] Input field Inputs # or clears (deletes) the current value.
+Active re-play.
+Activates the "sticky play" mode.
+Recording on the Logging or Search Screen.
+Locks and un-locks the recording.